BroadbandForum/usp/specification/discovery/readme.md

 *	Configured through a separate bootstrap mechanism such as a user interface or other management interface.
 *	DHCP, DNS, or [mDNS discovery](#mdns).

-**R-DIS.2** - An Agent that supports configuration by an already-known-and-trusted Controller MUST implement the Controller Object.
+**R-DIS.0** - An Agent that supports USP configuration of Controllers MUST implement the `Device.Localagent.Controller` Object as defined in [The Device:2 Data Model for TR-069 Devices and USP Agents][1].

 The Agent can be pre-configured with trusted root certificates or trusted certificates to allow authentication of Controllers.
 Other trust models are also possible, where an Agent without a current Controller association will trust the first discovered Controller, or where the Agent has a UI that allows a User to indicate whether a discovered Controller is authorized to configure that Agent.

-### Controller Configuration
+### Learning Agent Information

-**R-DIS.3** - A Controller that has a relationship with an Agent MUST have the Agent’s Endpoint Identifier, connectivity information for the Agent’s MTP(s), and credentials.
+A Controller that has a relationship with an Agent needs to know the Agent’s Endpoint Identifier, connectivity information for the Agent’s MTP(s), and credentials.

 Controllers acquires this information upon initial connection by an Agent, though a LAN based Controller may acquire an Agent’s MTP information through mDNS Discovery.
 It is each Controller’s responsibility to maintain a record of known Agents.